phonedude/cs531-f18/assignments/assignment-0-5.md

 ### HTTP/1.1 design improvements
 * during the semester we covered several areas where HTTP/1.1 could have been designed more consistently.
 Provide up to three well-documented examples of what you would change in HTTP/1.1 (I'm not looking for features present in HTTP2, rather some of the syntax and consistency issues we discussed in class).
 Document both how things are in HTTP/1.1 and what you would propose instead.

+### WARC file comparison
+* Compare and contrast the resulting WARC files generating by 1) wget, 2) WARCreate.com, and 3) webrecorder.io on the URI: https://odu.edu/compsci